Screening the Discrepancy Function of a Computer Model: Background, notation and assumptions

 where $c(\cdot, \cdot\mid \n \psi)$ is chosen as a separable correlation kernel which, for any two configurations $\n x_i$ and $\n x_j$, is given by

 and $\psi_\ell\in (0,+\infty)$ denotes a range parameter.
 One of the most common choices for $c$ is the power exponential kernel

 with $0< a\leq 2$ fixed.
+We will use this kernel throughout the paper but reparametrized, c.f.
+Section~\ref{screen}.
+Mainly for computational reasons, that is, to avoid nearly-singular correlation matrices, $a$ will be fixed at $a=1.9$.
 Notice that we impose a zero mean for this Gaussian process.
 This is justified by the belief that the computer model accounts for the main trend in the field data.

 In this setting, the sampling distribution of the field data $\n y^\top=(y_1,\ldots,y_n)$ is such that, with $\n \CM(\n \theta)= (\CM(\n x_i,\n \theta),\ i=1,\ldots,n)^\top$ ,

 where $\n R$ is a $n\times n$ matrix with entries $\n R=[c(\n x_i,\n x_j\mid\n \psi)]_{i,j=1,\ldots,n}$ and $\n I_n$ denotes the order-$n$ identity matrix.